semlanghi/cosqa/README.md

 ### Qualitative

-In the following, we report a qualitative study that we performed on an aggregate query that calculates the total cost of electric consumption, wrt the following query
+In the following, we report a qualitative study that we performed on an aggregate query that calculates the total cost of electric consumption:

 ```
 SELECT area,sum(consA)*1.2+sum(consB)*1.5,ts